chesterwizzle/Haikuverse/README.md

     *   Client-side calls to the Firebase Vertex AI SDK (e.g., `VertexAIService` for Imagen) rely on the authenticated Firebase user context for secure access.

 *   **Clarification on Cloud Function Invocation:**
     *   The Cloud Run setting "Allow unauthenticated invocations" is necessary for client-triggered HTTPS functions to work correctly with Firebase's ID token-based authentication.
 Security is not bypassed, as every function rigorously verifies the Firebase ID token internally before processing any request.
+This is configured for consistency across all relevant functions directly in `index.js` using the `invoker: 'public'` option.

 ---
 ## 5. Community & Social Features